 What structures does the adoption professional have in place to help mediate these funds to ensure they are used for their intended purpose?
 How are funds for birth mother expenses collected from the adoptive family?

 At American Adoptions, an adoption specialist works with each prospective birth mother to assess her personal needs and help create a budget based on both her needs and applicable state law.
 American Adoptions then follows the budget and guidelines for provision of living expenses, attempting to directly pay third parties such as landlords, doctors and utility companies.
 This ensures that all of the adoptive family’s funds are being used in the right way, and it helps control the cost of adopting a baby.

 If you’re a birth mother having come across this article looking for information about financial assistance in adoption, connect with a professional by completing this online form to get all of your questions answered.

 5. What happens if the prospective birth mother chooses to parent?

 Adoption disruptions are not extremely common, but they are possible.
 Any hopeful adoptive parent should be aware of this.
-In some cases, due to a variety of potential reasons, an adoption can be stopped after the adoption opportunity has already been accepted.
+In some cases, for a variety of potential reasons, adoption can be stopped after the adoption opportunity has already been accepted.
 One of the most common reasons for an adoption disruption is when a prospective birth mother changes her mind and decides to parent her baby.